-HMRC have announced the tax rates, tax credit rates and thresholds for the 2016-17 tax year.
+HMRC have announced the tax rates, tax credit rates and thresholds for the 2016-17 tax year which those processing payroll for employees should be aware of.

 Tax Rates and Tax Bands